I Love reviewing things.

 Arla Protein Yoghurts

-On my weekly shop I decided to try these out.
+On my weekly shop, I decided to try these, quark yoghurt out.
 They come in three flavours so naturally, I had to try them all.
-First of all when you buy these, you’ll notice the price tag because I can’t justify buying 200g of a one serving yoghurt that is £1.25.
+First of all, when you buy these, you’ll notice the price tag because I can’t justify buying 200g of a one serving yoghurt that is £1.25.

 My third point is about the texture, whilst it is made with ‘quark’ an alternative to ordinary yoghurt, you can tell after the first mouthful it’s not an ordinary yoghurt, it has almost a drying sensation on the tongue (it’s not too noticeable) but it’s definitely not silky like an ordinary yoghurt.

 Quark is a dairy product that has reduced fat and is processed to remove additional sugars, fats and leaves in the protein amino.
 Leading to thick and creamy textures high protein dairy product.
 It’s typically used in cream cheeses and yoghurts.
 Quark, as a protein supplement can be used to repair muscle damage and help after a workout it needs to be almost liquid for to absorb straight away, and shakes (as they have preservatives and sugar) are an unnatural way of doing that.

 Quark is high in protein ‘liquid’ that is natural for repairing muscles.

 Fill up on protein and good fats after a nice workout session.
 Whether it be yoga or weight training, that pick-me-up is always the best feeling after a good sweat sesh.It goes with my top tips for achieving your health and fitness goals (without feeling guilty)

 I think it’s great, for the protein aspect – people wanting to add more protein into their diet (although most western diets don’t need it).
 The yoghurt is thick and creamy, they’re not too sharp tasting, they have a hint of fruit in them but they’re more like a decadent creamy dessert.